Actors Who Desperately Want To Return To Their Fan Favorite Roles

 Seth Green (Scott Evil)

 In the 1997 James Bond spoof "Austin Powers, International Man of Mystery" a then 23 year old Seth Green had a memorable role as the more ordinary son of the hero's super villain nemesis, Dr. Evil.
 Appearing in both sequels, the character of Scott Evil at first resents — and even mocks– his father's choice to try to get rich or take over the world through hair-brained schemes.
 In turn, Dr. Evil struggles to understand his wayward son.
 Over the course of the trilogy, the father and son eventually find common ground, and the young mastermind eventually comes to embrace his destiny and become a super villain himself in the final film of the series.
 In the final moments of "Goldmember," Scott Evil takes his father's place as the enemy of Austin Powers and implies a continued threat to the British super spy.
-Audiences assumed this was a hint at a fourth film, but a third sequel never materialized, and nearly 20 years after the last film released in 2002, fans are still waiting.
+Audiences assumed this was a hint at a fourth film, but a third sequel never materialized, and years later, fans are still waiting.

-And apparently, so is Green, who was asked about a possible sequel by "The Observer" in 2021, responding "my position is the same: I love those movies and it's one of the most special and awesome things I've ever gotten to be a part of," Green said.
+And apparently, so is Green, who was asked about a possible sequel by "The Observer" in 2021, responding, "My position is the same: I love those movies and it's one of the most special and awesome things I've ever gotten to be a part of," Green said.
 "But the creation of new stuff rests solely on Mike Myers' interest or willingness to make something and I don't know that that's something he wants to do.
 With that said, if there was an idea, I would go back for it.
 It was so much fun just to hang out with that gang.
 I think any of us would do it."